planetserver/ps2-documentation/developer_documentation/ports_tomcat.md

 # Introduction

-After a couple of years of running PlanetServer we decided to use different ports in Tomcat for SECORE, Geoserver and rasdaman.
+After a couple of years of running PlanetServer we decided to use different ports in Tomcat for SECORE, Geoserver and rasdaman WMS.
 The ports we use are:

 * SECORE --> port 8081
 * WMS --> port 8082